xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

 	DONT_CARE (the Xapian database backend will use whichever order is most efficient).
 Any characters after the first are ignored.

+AUTOBOOST
+        specify one or more terms to be considered in weight contribution for document without affecting selection.
+        This is experimental feature and implemented using `AND_MAYBE` Query.
+        `AUTOBOOST` for boolean terms supported with bm25, tf-idf, coord weighting schemes.

 Display parameters and navigation
 ---------------------------------